salottodev/bisq-mobile/pocs/bisqapp/README.md

  - [ Y ] Validate CodenameOne to create Android builds from the same Java sourcecode.
  - ~~[ - ] Validate CodenameOne framework to create iOS builds from the same Java sourcecode.~~
- - [ - ] Validate LOCAL Android Builds
+ - [ Y ] Validate LOCAL Android Builds
  - [ Y ] Validate LOCAL iOS builds
  - [ - ] Test including one of Bisq2 modules into an app